guansss/webpack-monkey/README.md

 Type: `boolean`\
 Default: `undefined`

-When enabled, the output will be formatted with [Prettier](https://prettier.io/).
-When undefined, it will be enabled if there is a Prettier config found in the project.
+When enabled, the output will be formatted using [Prettier](https://prettier.io/) with your Prettier config.
+When undefined, it will be enabled if Prettier is found installed.

 #### `terserPluginOptions`